 6. Monitor Data to Identify Needed Budget Tweaks

-After purchasing or renewing subscriptions and removing redundant SaaS tools, it’s important to keep track of data to make sure that everything is in order.
-The goal is to maximize the utility of software solutions that your company is using while minimizing unnecessary spending — if not outright eliminating it.
+After purchasing or renewing subscriptions and removing redundant SaaS tools, it is important to keep track of data to make sure everything is in order.
+The goal is to maximize the utility of software solutions that your company is using while minimizing unnecessary spending, if not outright eliminating it.

-When you keep track, you’re in a better position to determine when to adjust your service levels, when to add or subtract licenses, or when to switch providers altogether.
-This not only helps save money in the long run, it also helps ensure higher efficiency and better productivity in your operations.
+When you keep tabs, you are in a better position to determine when to adjust your service levels, add or subtract licenses, or switch providers altogether.
+That does not only help save money in the long run but also ensures higher efficiency and better productivity in your operations.

 At Sastrify, we provide tremendous support at this step.
 Our platform helps by regularly monitoring user statistics and eliminating anyone who has been inactive for a given period of time.
-When you choose Sastrify for SaaS management, you no longer have to analyze your company’s SaaS usage and manually intervene to make adjustments — Sastrify handles that for you.
+When you choose Sastrify for SaaS management, you no longer have to analyze your company’s SaaS usage and manually intervene to make adjustments.
+Sastrify handles all of that for you!

 7. Get SaaS Spend Management Software

-If you read through the 6 tips listed above, you’ll discover that SaaS budgeting and ongoing management can be a hands-on job — but it doesn’t have to be.
-Choose a SaaS spend management platform that can handle the nitty-gritty of data analysis and subscription management.
-When you do, you’ll be able to focus on the most important aspects of running your business — while the platform optimizes your SaaS usage and spending.
+If you read through the six tips listed above, you will discover that SaaS budgeting and ongoing management can be a hands-on job.
+To avoid that, choose a SaaS spend management platform that can handle the nitty-gritty of data analysis and subscription management.
+While the platform optimizes your SaaS usage and spending, you can then fully focus on the most important aspects of running your business.

 Some tools even integrate contract management into their services, which further ensures accuracy in tracking data.
-The right SaaS spend management platform makes it easier for you to produce comprehensive reports about the company’s SaaS subscriptions and related expenses — so that you can take action to save money while getting the features you need from your SaaS products.
+The right SaaS spend management platform makes it easier for you to produce comprehensive reports about the company’s SaaS subscriptions and related expenses.
+All so that you can take action to save money while getting the features you need from your SaaS products.

 Why is SaaS so Budgeting Important?

 When SaaS tools are harnessed effectively, they can boost a company’s efficiency and productivity.
-They are undoubtedly worth a measured investment.
+The whole concept is undoubtedly worth a measured investment.
 On the other hand, uninformed SaaS spending can cost a company significant money.
-That is, when investments in SaaS aren’t properly measured, they take away from other line items in the budget — and from overall profit.
+That is when investments in SaaS are not properly measured because they take away from other line items in the budget and overall profit.

-It’s best to take a proactive approach to SaaS cost management before spending on SaaS becomes too complicated to effectively budget.
-To that end, see below for 7 tips on keeping your SaaS budget aligned.
+It is best to take a proactive approach to SaaS cost management before spending on SaaS becomes too complicated to effectively budget.
+Another reason why you should follow the seven tips on keeping your SaaS budget aligned.

 Let Sastrify Help Manage Your Company’s SaaS Spend

 Sastrify is an online platform that assists users in managing their spending on online toolsets and productivity suites.
-Whether you’re looking to save on costs related to Salesforce, Intercom, Aircall or a wide range of other tools, we can help.
-As the leading SaaS spend management software, we’re dedicated to making the experience of SaaS budgeting as seamless as possible.
+Whether you are looking to save on costs related to Salesforce, Intercom, Aircall, or a wide range of other tools, we can help.
+As the leading SaaS spend management software, we are dedicated to making the experience of SaaS budgeting as seamless as possible.

 The bottom line: We’re here to help improve your bottom line.